Southville State Forest

 DEC manages these lands in accordance with the management activities described in the St. Lawrence Flatlands Unit Management Plan (UMP).
 In addition to management objectives, the UMP contains detailed information on natural features, recreational infrastructure, geology, natural & human history, habitats, wildlife, fisheries and much more.

 If you have questions and/or comments about this UMP, please email us Information.R6@dec.ny.gov.

 The topography is variable with upland areas supporting a mixture northern hardwood and white pine forests.
 Pine and spruce plantations were established on what were formerly farm fields and pastures.
 Flatter ground supports open wetlands and shrub swamps, which gradually transition to swamp hardwoods and white cedar in seasonal flooded areas.

 Much of the area is former agricultural land which has reverted to forest.
-Open fields were planted with a variety of species including red and Scotch pines, and white spruce.
+Open fields were planted with a variety of species including white spruce, red and Scotch pines.
 A total of over 383,000 trees were planted on 368 acres of this state forest between 1951 and 1959.

 Nearby State Lands, Facilities, Amenities & Other Information